Skip to content

 Join OT Michelle Lange for this Numotion hosted webinar on how Dynamic Seating provides movement within a wheelchair, and how this movement can lead to clinical benefits.
 When a client moves, the dynamic seating components move with the client, maintaining alignment with the seating system for postural support and stability.
 Clients who extend within the seating system or seek out movement may benefit from dynamic seating.
 Dynamic components absorb and diffuse force, protecting both the client from pain and injury and the wheelchair seat and frame from damage.
 Absorbing force may reduce muscle tone.
 Providing movement can increase alertness and decrease agitation.
 Movement can also improve function and postural control.

-Speaker Bio: Michelle L. Lange, OTR/L, ABDA, ATP/SMS is an occupational therapist with over 30 years of experience and has been in private practice, Access to Independence, for over 10 years.
-She is a well-respected lecturer, both nationally and internationally and has authored numerous texts, chapters, and articles.
-She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide, editor of Fundamentals in Assistive Technology, 4th ed., NRRTS Continuing Education Curriculum Coordinator and Clinical Editor of NRRTS Directions magazine.
+Speaker Bio: Michelle Lange is an occupational therapist with over 38 years of experience and has been in private practice, Access to Independence, for over 19 years.
+She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
+She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide (1st & 2nd eds).
 Michelle is a RESNA Fellow and member of the Clinician Task Force.
-Michelle is a certified ATP, certified SMS and is a Senior Disability Analyst of the ABDA.
+Michelle is a RESNA certified ATP and SMS.

 To receive CEUs for this ondemand course, please visit Numotion online.